awsdocs/aws-doc-sdk-examples/gov2/README.md

 ⚠️ Running the integration tests might result in charges to your AWS account.

-The integration tests in this module make actual requests to AWS.
+The integration tests make actual requests to AWS.
 This means that when the integration tests are run, they can create and destroy resources in your account.
-These tests might also incur charges.
-Proceed with caution.

-Run integration tests in the folder for each service or cross-service example at a command prompt by including the `integration` tag.
+Run integration tests in the folder for each single action or cross-service example at a command prompt by including the `integration` tag.

 ```